 Only employees of the school will support pupils with intimate care, not students or volunteers.
 All members of school staff employed at the school will have undergone the necessary safer recruitment checks, in line with Keeping Children Safe in Education.
-All intimate care provided must be recorded on the record of intimate care log (Appendix B)
+All intimate care provided must be recorded on the record of intimate care log (see Appendix B for example)